Best glue for scrapbooking, journaling and photo albums in 2026: stick 'em up!

 NOT acid-free

-To avoid this mishap, you should look for these words on product labels: Acid-free, pH neutral and Archival Safe.
-All the adhesives featured in our guide are safe to use on photos.
+To avoid this mishap, you should look for these words on product labels: Acid-free, pH neutral, and Archival Safe.
+All the adhesives featured in this guide are safe to use on photos.

-Also consider whether you want your scrapbook to be archival?
-If you do, we'd recommend using photo corners, so that you can easily take out any photos as needed.
-If you don't mind your photos being stuck to your layouts, then you might like to consider photos dots and double-sided adhesive rolls.
+Also, consider whether you want your scrapbook to be archival.
+If you do, I'd recommend using photo corners so that you can easily take out any photos as needed.
+If you don't mind your photos being stuck to your layouts, then you might like to consider photo dots and double-sided adhesive rolls.

 Finally, will you need to reposition your photos?
 If so, check whether your chosen adhesive enables you to do so, or whether it’s permanent.
 This is really important if you’re not quite sure of your layout when you start your scrapbook/photo book, because many adhesives are permanent.